 |

-Once all cipher wheels were rewired, the wheels were closed and were mounted on
+Once all cipher rotors are rewired, the rotors are closed and are then mounted on

 the shaft in a prescribed order.
-It is currently unknown whether the wheel order
+It is currently unknown whether the rotor order

 was part of the weekly key or whether it was changed daily.

-Before going live with freshly rewired wheels, the operator first had to check
+Before going live with freshly rewired rotors, the operator first had to check

 whether the wiring was correct.
 This was done by encrypting two simple five-letter